-- FB v Princess Alexandra Hospital NHS Trust EWCA Civ 334: (Junior counsel for the Defendant hospital trust, led by John Whitting QC, in an appeal concerning whether or not the standard of care to be applied in relation to history-taking differs depending on the post of the doctor concerned.)
+- FB v Princess Alexandra Hospital NHS Trust EWCA Civ 334: Acted the Defendant hospital trust in an appeal concerning whether or not the standard of care to be applied in relation to history-taking differs depending on the post of the doctor concerned.

-- Wake (A Child) v Johnson EWHC 276: (Acted as junior counsel for the Defendant GP successfully defending a claim arising out of failure to diagnose pneumococcal meningitis in a four-year-old boy.)
+- Wake (A Child) v Johnson EWHC 276: Acted for the Defendant GP successfully defending a claim arising out of failure to diagnose pneumococcal meningitis in a four-year-old boy.

-- Orwell v Salford Royal NHS Foundation Trust EWHC 3245 (QB): (Acted for the Defendant hospital trust successfully defending a claim arising out of compartment syndrome following abdominal surgery, where breach of duty was admitted but causation denied.
+- Orwell v Salford Royal NHS Foundation Trust EWHC 3245: Acted for the Defendant hospital trust successfully defending a claim arising out of compartment syndrome following abdominal surgery, where breach of duty was admitted but causation denied.

-- M4 Relief Road Inquiry (2017): (Acted for the Gwent Wildlife Trust, objecting to the proposal to build an M4 relief road in South Wales which would destroy part of the Gwent Levels, a designated Site of Special Scientific Interest and an area of wetland which is a crucial habitat for many species of bird, animal and insect.)
+- M4 Relief Road Inquiry (2017-2019): Acted for the Gwent Wildlife Trust, objecting to the proposal to build an M4 relief road in South Wales which would destroy part of the Gwent Levels, a designated Site of Special Scientific Interest and an area of wetland which is a crucial habitat for many species of bird, animal and insect.